learnbyexample/cli-computing/cli_computing.md

 0       soap
 2       tea

-# only those entries with zero in first column will be retained
+# only those entries with zero in the first column will be retained
 $ awk '!a[$0]++' purchases.txt
 coffee
 tea